 File is saved as STAGE.csv and is in ...documents\Alice Sleepware Out\data\

 Rename data as appropriate (e.g. 1234.edf, 1234e.csv and 1234h.csv) and move to your storage directory for conversion.

+Exporting data from Alice Sleepware G3 (AliceSleepwareG3)

+No exporting is necessary.
+Confirm that a single .edf is available and .rml file is present in the study directory.
+If multiple .edfs are present you will need to merge these into a single file before running PUP.

 Exporting data from Profusion PSG3 v3.4 using .csv (Profusion)